ircam-ismm/node-libpd/README.md

 ## Caveats

-`receive` - This method is asynchronous by nature, should not be used for precise scheduling.
+- `receive` - This method is asynchronous by nature, should not be used for precise scheduling.
+- `send` is processed on each block (`blockSize * ticks`) -> looks like this a pd behavior

 ## Resources